BraveStone9/MkDocs_Demo/docs/index.md

 - How to install and set up MkDocs in minutes
 - How to write and organize documentation
 - How to deploy docs automatically with GitHub Pages
-- When and how to use alternative hosting options
+- How to customize themes and styling

 ---